-Her debut EP Anybody Else? (currently being released track by track) is part confession, part funeral.
+Her debut EP Anybody Else? (released on 1st April 2026) is part confession, part funeral.
 Five songs that pry perfectionism from cold, dead hands.
 The first single, Anybody Else?, set the tone with wry humour and open self-discovery.
-The follow-up, Miss When You’d, arriving 29th August, pulls listeners into sun-soaked nostalgia and unspoken desire.
+The final single set to drop along with the full EP release is It Is What It Is, a fast paced reminder not to waste time on the things you can’t change but to have the courage to change the things you can.
 Across the project, she’s honest about dancing with the devil, indulging in what’s “bad” for her as much as what’s “good”, and wrestling with how those two points on the spectrum are entwined and co-dependent.

 Her sound is lush yet raw.
 Sophisticated arrangements built on real instruments and groove-driven energy, with vocals that shift from intimate confession to fierce explosions.
 Produced with Lucas Loftus and Will Bassett, and mixed by Oli Barton-Wood, the EP brings together a close-knit group of musicians from London’s thriving jazz scene, a community she’s been part of since her days at Goldsmiths University.

-Rea has performed at iconic venues including Upstairs at Ronnie Scott’s and Servants Jazz Quarters, earning a reputation for magnetic live shows that fuse jazz, pop, and alternative styles into something unforgettable.
-Earlier this year she released Take Your Time, a groove-heavy nu-jazz/pop anthem about emotional release and unapologetic confidence.
+Rea has performed at iconic venues including Upstairs at Ronnie Scott’s and Servants Jazz Quarters and Truck Festival 2025, earning a reputation for magnetic live shows that fuse jazz, pop, and alternative styles into something unforgettable.